guilhemmarchand/trackme/docs/userguide.rst

 Updating tags
 -------------

-**You can update tags using the multi-select dropdown input, by update we mean that you can clear one or more tags that are currently affected to a given data source, which updates immediatly the list of tags that can be filtered in the main screen.**
+**You can update tags using the multi-select dropdown input, by update we mean that you can clear one or more tags that are currently affected to a given data source, which updates immediately the list of tags in the main screen tags filter form.**

 .. image:: img/tags_img005.png
    :alt: tags_img005.png